datawars-io-content/content-creator-handbook/README.md

 Once you agree your contract and timelines for your projects, and in order to get paid, you'll need to submit your invoice to the email `ap@datawars.io`.
 In your invoice, it should include the projects you have worked on, and the individual rates for those projects + a grand total at the bottom.

-Along with your invoice, you must submit instructions to get paid; including your bank account information, address, full name, etc.
+Along with your invoice, you must submit instructions to get paid; including your bank account information, address, full name, etc. We work mostly with banks in the USA, or the ones that have low fees.
+If your payment method has high fees, we can use Upwork instead.
+These details will be agreed upon with our staff.

 # <a id="toc-tooling"></a>Tooling